DoDAO-io/dodao-defi-course/generated/questions/decentralized_exchanges.md

 - [x]  Slow trade matching and settlement
 - [ ]  No fees for cancelled orders
 - [ ]  No Censorship resistance
-- [ ]  Censorship resistance
+- [x]  Censorship resistance

-Hint: hint
+Hint: Slower, Censored

-Explanation: explanation
+Explanation: Due to the Decentralized and Distributed Ledger storage system they are slower as the validator/miner action is required in trade execution and have to pay gas fees for transactions hence, fees are required for canceled orders, also all types of traders’ data are censorship resistance.

-Sub Topics: amm
+Sub Topics: crypto-exchange

 ---

 ##### ____ are basic sets of rules that allow data and cryptocurrencies to be shared securely between different nodes (i.e computers) in the blockchain network.

-- [x]  Liquidity Pools
+- [ ]  Liquidity Pools
-- [ ]  Protocol
+- [x]  Protocol
 - [ ]  Order Book
 - [ ]  Exchanges

-Hint: hint
+Hint: NoHint

-Explanation: explanation
+Explanation: A protocol is a set of rules and instructions that needs to be followed by each entity of a blockchain system for secure transfer.

-Sub Topics: amm
+Sub Topics: crypto-exchange

 ---

 ##### DEX stands for

-- [x]  Deterministic Expansion
+- [ ]  Deterministic Expansion
 - [ ]  Deterministic Exchange
 - [ ]  Decentralized Expansion
-- [ ]  Decentralized Exchange
+- [x]  Decentralized Exchange

-Hint: hint
+Hint: NoHint

-Explanation: explanation
+Explanation: Decentralized Exchange is a marketplace for trading crypto assets governed by protocols & nodes on the blockchain, and not by any centralized authority.

-Sub Topics: amm
+Sub Topics: dex-definition

 ---

 ##### What is a Decentralized Exchange?

-- [x]  A peer-exchange-peer marketplace for crypto traders without any intermediary intervention
+- [ ]  A peer-exchange-peer marketplace for crypto traders without any intermediary intervention
-- [ ]  A peer-to-peer marketplace for crypto traders without any intermediary intervention
+- [x]  A peer-to-peer marketplace for crypto traders without any intermediary intervention
 - [ ]  A peer-exchange-peer marketplace for crypto traders with intermediary interventions
 - [ ]  A peer-to-peer marketplace for crypto traders with some intermediary intervention

-Hint: hint
+Hint: Buyer-Seller

-Explanation: explanation
+Explanation: A platform/marketplace where buyer and seller trade crypto assets without the involvement of exchange as well as any third-party intermediary.

-Sub Topics: amm
+Sub Topics: dex-definition

 ---

-##### The main advantage of a decentralized exchange is
+##### The main advantage(s) of a decentralized exchange is(/are)

-- [x]  Users own their private keys
+- [ ]  Users own their private keys
 - [ ]  Increased privacy due to the lack of knowing your customer (KYC) controls
-- [ ]  Large range of low-cap altcoins
+- [ ]  No fees paid to the exchange
-- [ ]  All of the above
+- [x]  All of the above

-Hint: hint

-Explanation: explanation
+Hint: Ownership of account and data with no fees to be paid.

+Explanation: In DEX all the customer-related data are stored by the customer itself and for any trade transactions they will not have to pay any fee to the platform/marketplace.

-Sub Topics: amm
+Sub Topics: dex-definition

 ---

-##### What are the benefits of Decentralised exchanges over Centralised exchanges?
+##### What are the benefits of Decentralized exchanges over Centralized exchanges?

 - [x]  No KYC required
 - [ ]  KYC
-- [ ]  No fees are paid to the exchange
+- [x]  No fees are paid to the exchange
 - [ ]  Fast matching

-Hint: hint
+Hint: NoHint

-Explanation: explanation
+Explanation: In DEX we don't need to do any KYC nor have to pay any fees as it is governed by protocol and not by any centralized authority.
+But requires validation by the miners which takes time hence, the transaction little slower than CEX.

-Sub Topics: amm
+Sub Topics: dex-definition

 ---

-##### Some examples of decentralized cryptocurrency exchanges are
+##### Some examples of decentralized cryptocurrency exchanges is/are

 - [x]  Uniswap
 - [ ]  Coinbase
 - [ ]  FTX
 - [ ]  Crypto.com

-Hint: hint
+Hint: NoHint

-Explanation: explanation
+Explanation: Popular DEXs are Uniswap, dYdX, SushiSwap, PancakeSwap

-Sub Topics: amm
+Sub Topics: dex-definition

 ---

-##### Sushiswap is a type of
+##### dYdX is a type of

+- [ ]  Centralized Exchange
 - [x]  Decentralized Exchange
-- [ ]  Centralized Exchange
 - [ ]  Traditional Exchange
 - [ ]  None of the above

-Hint: hint
+Hint: NoHint

-Explanation: explanation
+Explanation: dYdX is an example of DEX as it is governed by protocols and not by any centralized authority.

-Sub Topics: amm
+Sub Topics: dex-definition

 ---

 ##### What are the major downsides of decentralized exchanges?

-- [x]  No KYC/AML
+- [ ]  No KYC/AML
-- [ ]  Fees for a deposit, withdrawal, trade creation/cancel
+- [x]  Fees for a deposit, withdrawal, trade creation/cancel
-- [ ]  Slow execution
+- [x]  Slow execution
 - [ ]  No fees are paid to the exchange

-Hint: hint

-Explanation: explanation
+Hint: Gas Fees and Slow transaction

+Explanation: Due to security and validation by the miners of a transaction, we have to pay Gas fees even if the transaction gets failed which makes it slower than the CEX.

-Sub Topics: amm
+Sub Topics: dex-definition

 ---